flydelabs/flyde-vscode/README.md

 ### What Inspired You to Build Flyde?

 Years of drawing and reviewing software designs on whiteboards led me to dream of a "run" button in the corner of the whiteboard.
 Modern development involves a lot of "glue" code, concurrency, asynchronicity, and third-party APIs.
 I find it hard to believe that developers will continue coding the same way in 10 years, and I think we're ready for the next level of abstraction.
-Flyde is my attempt to make that happen and lower the barrier for developers to create complex software, just as Assembly did for punched card programming, and C did for Assembly.
+Flyde is my attempt to make that happen, and lower the barrier for developers to create complex software, just as Assembly did for punched card programming, and C did for Assembly.

 ---